Skip to content

 Examples of the impact provided through I’m a Child of Appalachia® and related funds include:

-• Expanding Bright Spots such as mobile vision clinics, through which our region’s K-12 students receive free eye exams and free glasses
+• Expanding bright spots such as mobile vision clinics, through which our region’s K-12 students receive free eye exams and free glasses

 • Helping to address the region’s internet connectivity challenges